Union station - American Express regilding project

 For more than a decade, American Express has partnered with the National Trust to preserve and protect America’s cultural and historic places, supporting preservation projects across the country.

 In 2021, we launched Backing Historic Small Restaurants, with the goal of awarding $1 million in grants to 25 historic and culturally significant restaurants throughout the United States to help them improve, upgrade, and preserve their exterior physical spaces and online businesses.
-The focus for 2023 is on small or independently owned restaurants that are located in historic buildings or neighborhoods, tell an inclusive story about cuisine and community in the United States, and have been disproportionately impacted by economic challenges, disasters, or other hardships.
+For 2024, American Express and the National Trust for Historic Preservation are doubling the number of grant awardees to 50 small or independently owned restaurants across the country—all places that contribute to their neighborhood's unique history and identity.

 Since 2006, Partners in Preservation awarded over $28 million in support of more than 260 sites in cities from San Francisco to New York, from Seattle to Washington, D.C. and beyond.
 Partners in Preservation believes historic sites play a key role in helping us understand who we are, as well as our relationships to each other and our communities.
 From San Francisco to New York City, Partners in Preservation has helped to protect and preserve sites that directly reflect the diverse cultural heritage of America and its people.
 Past winners have included the Washington National Cathedral in D.C., the Apollo Theater in New York, and St. Augustine Parish Hall in New Orleans.